heymikehaynes/crashthearcade/content/blog/2016/02-29-trademark-suggests-an-alan-wake-sequel-is-coming.md

 > A trademark application for “Alan Wake’s Return” was spotted by a user on the gaming forum Neogaf, pointing to another instalment of the Twin Peaks-style thriller.
 Remedy’s creative director Sam Lake has always said that he would like to return to the franchise, going so far as to release prototype footage.
 Alan Wake 2 was eventually scrapped in favour of Quantum Break, although some of the team’s ideas eventually wound up in Alan Wake’s American Nightmare.

 Oh yes please.
-Without question the best game I played on the Xbox 360, it’s a **crime** there hasn’t been more interest in the idea of a franchise.
+Without question the best game I played on the Xbox 360, it’s a **crime** there hasn’t been more interest in a sequel.